justinbarrick/cryptchats/README.md

 * aes256, gcm mode
 * curve25519
-* hmac-sha256
+* hmac-sha512 (hmac-sha256 for chaffing)
-* hkdf with protocol id 'cryptchats-protocol-v1'
+* hkdf with proto_id 'cryptchats-protocol-v1'

 Each user has a long term ed25519 key that is generated when the script is first loaded.
 The public key should be shared over a secure channel